 6bb.
 The NWDAF service consumer invokes Nnwdaf_MLModelTraining_Subscribe service operation to modify the existing subscription by sending an HTTP PUT request or an HTTP PATCH request with Resource URI of the resource "Individual NWDAF ML Model Training Subscription".
 The FL Server NWDAF responds to the NWDAF service consumer with an HTTP "200 OK" or "204 No Content" status code, as defined in clauses 4.6.2.2.3 and 4.6.2.2.4 of 3GPP TS 29.520 [5].

-6cb.
-The NWDAF service consumer invokes Nnwdaf_MLModelTrainingInfo_Request service operation to modify the existing subscription.

 6c.
 [Optional] According to the request from the NWDAF service consumer, the FL Server NWDAF updates or terminates the current FL training process.
 If it terminates the current FL training process, steps 7 and 8 are skipped.

 7. If the FL procedure continues, the FL Server NWDAF sends the aggregated ML model information to each FL Client NWDAF for next round model training.